 - 1 cup chocolate chips

-- If you substitute with dark brown sugar, cookies will turn darker in color.
+- Light brown sugar – use light brown sugar to make the cookies.
+Tightly pack while measuring sugar.
+If you substitute with dark brown sugar, cookies will turn darker in color.

 - Granulated sugar – tightly packed, white granular sugar.

-- Flour – use all-purpose white flour.
+- Flour – use all-purpose flour.

-- Oats – use old-fashioned oats and not quick or steel cut oats.
-Quick oats or steel cut oats will vary the texture of the cookies.
+- Oats – use old-fashioned oats and not quick or steel-cut oats.
+Quick oats or steel-cut oats will vary the texture of the cookies.

 - Shredded coconut – use sweetened shredded coconut or coconut flakes.